google/zetasql/docs/data-types.md

 ### Nullable data types

 For nullable data types, `NULL` is a valid value.
-Currently, all existing data types are nullable.
+Currently, all existing data types are nullable, except for `GRAPH_ELEMENT`.
 Conditions apply for [arrays][array-nulls].

 ### Orderable data types